itflow-org/itflow/README.md

-## CRM
-CRM, Accounting and Invoicing System for small managed IT companies
+## IT Documentation Accounting and Invoicing System for Small Managed IT Companies

 ### Features
 * Manage Clients